How Olive Oil Benefits Health – A True Mediterranean Gold

 Cold-pressed EVOO is of the highest quality, especially if organic.
 This type is ideal medicinally.
 It is available in capsules, but if you do go for this option make sure that:

-- B) That the capsules themselves are made of material without negative side effects.
+- B) The capsules themselves are made of material without negative side effects.

-For light-medium cooking purposes, Extra Virgin Olive Oil also works.
+- For light-moderate heat cooking purposes, Extra Virgin Olive Oil also works.

 Some people believe that extra virgin olive oil is more prone to oxidation due to the fats in it.
 However, whilst this might be true for other oil types, it is not of olive oil.
 It contains primarily monounsaturated fatty acids, which are much less prone to oxidation than polyunsaturated fatty acids (PUFAs) like those found in canola, sunflower, soy, and vegetable oils.